How to Open a US Bank Account Online from the UK

 For US citizens:

-If you are a US resident living in the UK, then it’s possible to open a US bank account online.
+If you are a US resident living in the UK, then it's possible to open a US bank account online if you still maintain a US address.
 All major US banks now offer digital applications and in most cases all you need to supply is a form of official identification, proof of address in the United States, your Social Security Number (SSN) and an initial deposit amount.

 For non-US citizens:

-Unfortunately, if you are a non-resident in the US and don’t have any of the requested documents, then you’ll find it tricky to open an account online or in-branch when you arrive.
+Unfortunately, if you are a non-resident in the US and don't have any of the requested documents, then you'll find it trickier to open an account.

 If this applies to you, you will first need to obtain a visa for the United States, an SSN and a residential address.
-You can then apply for any type of US bank account.
+You can then apply for any type of US bank account, but you'll normally need to visit a branch to do so.

 How to open a US bank account as a foreigner